isabella232/integrations-learn.en/help/_includes/integrations-between-applications/rtcdp-target.md

         <td><a href="../../integrations/tutorials/rtcdp-target/mobile-sdk-and-target-destination.md" target="_blank" rel="noreferrer">Mobile SDK and Target destination</td>
         <td>
             <ul style="margin-top: 0;">
-                <li>When you want the fastest sharing of data from Real-Time CDP to Targe for your mobile application.</li>
+                <li>When you want the fastest sharing of data from Real-Time CDP to Target for your mobile application.</li>
             </ul>
         </td>
         <td>